mmdagent-ex/site-doc/content.en/docs/65_buttons.md

 #### 4. Set KeyValue

-You also have the option to define a button to set a KeyValue.
-By using `setkeyvalue` along with the key-name pair, the value will be set upon tapping.
+You can also configure a button to set a KeyValue.
+Use `setkeyvalue` followed by the key-name pair to set on tap.

 ```text
 exec=setkeyvalue,KeyName=Value
 ```

-### Modify button appearance using KeyValue
+### Change button appearance by KeyValue

-The look and behavior of a button can be adjusted on the fly.
-You can establish a key-value pair as a trigger condition, and the properties to be altered when the key-value condition is met.
-The example below illustrates this.
+A button's appearance and actions can be changed at run time.
+You can specify a key-value pair as a trigger condition, and properties to be changed when the condition is met.
+Below is an example.

 ```text
 #### BUTTON0.txt with variants